-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale resulting from our recent initial public offering, the trading price of our common stock could decline.
-On November 15, 2013, 21,035,046 shares of common stock were outstanding.
-Of these shares, 5,000,000 are freely tradable, without restriction, in the public market.
-Each of our directors and officers and substantially all of our other stockholders has entered into a lock-up agreement with the underwriters of our initial public offering that restricts their ability to sell or transfer their shares.
-The lock-up agreements will expire in April 2014.
-The underwriters, however, may, in their sole discretion, waive the contractual lock-up prior to the expiration of the lock-up agreements.
-After the lock-up agreements expire, based on shares outstanding as of November 15, 2013, up to an additional 16,035,046 shares of common stock will be eligible for sale in the public market, of which 14,825,544 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act, and various vesting agreements.
-In addition, 2,368,797 shares of common stock that are subject to outstanding options as of November 15, 2013 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
-We have filed a registration statement on Form S-8 under the Securities Act covering all of the shares of common stock subject to options outstanding and reserved for issuance under our stock plans.
-This registration statement became effective immediately upon filing, and shares covered by this registration statement are eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and any lock-up agreements described above
+Our stock price could decline as a result of sales of a large number of shares of our common stock in the public market or the perception that such sales could occur.
+On May 1, 2014, 21,172,326 shares of common stock were outstanding.
+Of these shares, 5,100,351 are freely tradable, without restriction, in the public market.
+Based on shares outstanding as of May 1, 2014, up to an additional 16,071,975 shares of common stock are eligible for sale in the public market, of which 14,825,544 shares are held by directors, executive officers and other affiliates and are subject to volume limitations under Rule 144 under the Securities Act, and other restrictions.
+In addition, 3,250,319 shares of common stock that are subject to outstanding options as of May 1, 2014 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, Rule 144 under the Securities Act and other restrictions.
+We have filed a registration statement on Form S-8 under the Securities Act covering all of the shares of common stock subject to options outstanding and reserved for issuance under our stock incentive plans.
+This registration statement became effective immediately upon filing, and shares covered by this registration statement are eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and other restrictions.
+If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.